NL Cy Young winner Bauer joins World Series champion Dodgers - WHIZ News

 Arizona drafted Bauer with the third overall pick in the 2011 amateur draft.
 He made his big league debut with the Diamondbacks the following year and went 1-2 in four starts, then was traded to Cleveland in December 2012 with pitchers Matt Albers and Bryan Shaw as part of a three-team trade that brought shortstop Didi Gregorius and pitcher Tony Sipp to Arizona, outfielder Drew Stubbs to Cleveland and outfielder Shin-Soo Choo to Cincinnati.

-He was traded to Cincinnati in July 2019 in another three-team deal, one that brought pitcher Logan Allen and outfielder Franmil Reyes to the Indians, and outfielder Yasiel Puig to the Indians.
+He was traded to Cincinnati in July 2019 in another three-team deal, one with Cleveland and San Diego that sent pitcher Logan Allen and outfielders Franmil Reyes and Yasiel Puig to the Indians.

-Bauer has caused controversy on social media.
-A female college student claimed to USA Today in 2019 that Bauer harassed her on Twitter, accusing him on retweeting an old tweet of her referring to drinking alcohol before her 21st birthday.
-USA Today said that among 80 tweets of Bauer that mentioned her and 20 of her that mentioned the pitcher.
-Bauer tweeted the woman “was obsessed with me.”

 He took after baseball owners for the sport’s economics last May during bargaining to start the pandemic-delayed season.